 Exponea automatically creates a customer record for every first-time visitor to your website.
 At first, the customer is identified by a

 cookie (soft ID), which is unique for every device or browser (also applies for incognito browsing).
-Once the customer performs an action such as making a purchase, logging in or similar, they are identified by a hard ID called
+Once the customer performs an action such as making a purchase, logging in or similar, they are identified by a hard ID which in this case is called

 registered in Exponea.
 The nature of the hard identifier depends on how your project is integrated.
 It's usually the user's email address or some internal ID your company is using.

 Note that while the hard ID used in this example is called